ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Limitations

 \section{Limitations}

 We identify four limitations in this work.

-First, our framework and dataset cover only three chart types and rely on Matplotlib for chart generation.
-While our filtering process reduces issues such as reduced readability in 3D charts or suppressed tick labels in dual-axis charts, some reading errors may still be caused by these plotting limitations rather than the misleader itself.
+First, our framework and dataset focus on three chart types.
+However, our chart type selection accounts for a large share of real-world cases: 64\% of the misleading charts in the taxonomy proposed by \cite{lo2022misinformed} and 49\% of the misleading visualizations in the Misviz benchmark \cite{tonglet2025chartlyingmeautomating}.

 Second, our study focuses on a subset of misleader categories, specifically design misleaders \citep{lo2022misinformed}.
 Reasoning misleaders, which manipulate titles or annotations without violating explicit design rules, remain underexplored.
-Additionally, charts containing multiple misleaders represent an important direction for future work.
 By limiting the scope, we maintain controlled evaluation of misleader effects while acknowledging that our dataset does not cover all possible real-world misleader scenarios.

 Third, AttackViz was constructed using a model-in-the-loop filtering process to ensure that correct charts are answerable while misleading variants induce incorrect interpretations.
 This enables controlled evaluation of misleader effects.
 While the dataset may emphasize patterns effective against the models used during construction, we tested its effectiveness on a separate set of more recent models, confirming that the findings generalize beyond the original model set.
 AttackViz remains a valuable diagnostic resource for studying misleader effects and evaluating defensive strategies.